Fate of diffusion under integrability breaking of classical integrable magnets

 The observed classical-quantum correspondence motivates studying its manifestation in the perturbed regime with strong easy-axis anisotropy ($\delta \gg 0$ or $\rho \gg 0$ ), especially in connection with the $z=4$ subdiffusion reported in \cite{DeNArdis_PNAS}.
 Exploring boundary-driven approaches in this setting could clarify their effectiveness and limitations in probing transport via nonequilibrium steady states, as opposed to the dynamical method used here, in line with \cite {Kempa_2025_arXiv}.

-{\it Acknowledgment:} This work has been funded by the Deutsche Forschungsgemeinschaft (DFG), under Grant No. 531128043, as well as under Grant No.\ 397107022, No.\ 397067869, and No.\ 397082825 within the DFG Research Unit FOR 2692, under Grant No.\ 355031190.
+\underline{\it Acknowledgment:} This work has been funded by the Deutsche Forschungsgemeinschaft (DFG), under Grant No. 531128043, as well as under Grant No.\ 397107022, No.\ 397067869, and No.\ 397082825 within the DFG Research Unit FOR 2692, under Grant No.\ 355031190.
+TP acknowledges support by European Research Council (ERC) through the Advanced grant QUEST (Grant Agreement No. 101096208) and from the Slovenian Research and Innovation agency (ARIS) through the program P1-0402.
 Additionally, we greatly acknowledge computing time on the HPC3 at the University of Osnabr\"{u}ck, granted by the DFG, under Grant No. 456666331.
-TP acknowledges support by European Research Council (ERC) through the Advanced grant QUEST (Grant Agreement No. 101096208) and from the Slovenian Research and Innovation agency (ARIS) through the program P1-0402.